cerijerome/ceri/ceri-serial/README.md

 This is an implementation of `libftdi`, used to communicate with USB devices using FTDI chips.
 It is built on top of `LibUsb`.

 ---

+## Java Serial (old)

+Provides a bridge for serial libs to Java Comms API.
+Not fully supported so far, just enough for x10, dmx, audio, and video projects to work.

+`purejavacomm` is now used instead of rxtx.
+This uses `jna` to call OS libraries directly, no need to install a java extension lib.

 ## RXTX (old)

 For Ubuntu: (old)